Fair Oaks Farm: Adventure or Abomination?

 This gives children the opportunity to experience the miracle of life by witnessing it firsthand.
 What children don’t realize is that they’re present with the cows as they see their calves for the first time, as well as the last.

-If the calves are male, they’ll head off quickly to the veal farm, where they will be deprived of their mothers’ affection before being slaughtered at only a few weeks old.
+If the calves are male they are separated from their mothers at an early age, where they will be deprived of their mothers’ affection before being sold for slaughter at only a fraction of their natural lifespan.
 That way, children can enjoy the milk that was intended for the calves.

 Female calves, like males, only spend a short time with their mothers before being moved.